Matgenix/qtoolkit/CONTRIBUTING.md

   to python](https://docs.python-guide.org/writing/tests) for some good resources on writing good tests.
 - Understand your contributions will fall under the same license as this repo.
+- This project uses `pre-commit` for uniform linting across many developers.
+You can install it through the extra dev dependencies with `pip install -e .[dev]`  and then run `pre-commit install` to activate it for you local repository.

 When you submit your PR, our CI service will automatically run your tests.
 We welcome good discussion on the best ways to write your code, and the comments